 Around the area, when you step down you will see the sacred or ceremonial bathing site, but I think this site is no longer used they preserve the area as a historical site.
 This is a good overview because it surrounded the statues and fountains carve.
 And also I tried to take some water to wash my face because the water is sacred for them.
 You can also take some photos and videos down.

-Tenegungan Waterfall is one of the great places, an attraction that you spend some time to relax by refreshing nature waterfalls, this is a huge and famous place while visiting in Bali.
-It is located at Tenegungan Kemenuh village, in Gianyar, North from the capital Denpasar and close to the artist village of Ubud.
-The waterfalls open from Monday to Sunday.
+Tenegungan Waterfall is one of the great places, an attraction where you spend some time relaxing by refreshing nature waterfalls, this is a huge and famous place while visiting Bali.
+It is located at Tenegungan Kemenuh village, in Gianyar, North of the capital Denpasar and close to the artist village of Ubud.
+The waterfalls are open from Monday to Sunday.
 From 06:30 in the morning till 06:30 in the evening Bali time.
 There is an Entrance Free- Charge.
 The waterfall includes varying highs that can be climbed after the descent hundred downstairs to reach it.
-But when you reach the bottom of the falls, just take a deep breath and surprising the beauty of the waterfalls and blooming trees that you dream of.
+But when you reach the bottom of the falls, just take a deep breath and surprise by the beauty of the waterfalls and blooming trees that you dream of.

 At the time since its peak season in Bali, We expect a high volume of tourists.
-And this attraction also features a viewing point to the jungle and waterfall at the main entrance.
+And this attraction also features a viewing point of the jungle and a waterfall at the main entrance.
 Most of the drivers are known in this place.
-You can do it by private cars because there is no public transportation that you can avail of.
+You can do it by private car because there is no public transportation that you can avail of.
 You can also hire a scooter or motorbike.
 For some of the Bali motorbike rentals, there is a 24/7 hotline for roadside assistance.
 So you don’t have any worries.
-If you will encounter some problems at the lane.
-But make sure to check and read first the guide on how renting the scooter in Bali beforehand.
-The most fascinating you can do in these attractive falls is the picturesque view and the amazing natural scenery.
-On the other hand, this is your chance that you can do also droning shots, take some photos because of the extensive area.
+If you will encounter some problems in the lane.
+But make sure to check and read first the guide on how to rent the scooter in Bali beforehand.
+The most fascinating you can do in these attractive falls are the picturesque view and the amazing natural scenery.
+On the other hand, this is your chance that you can do also droning shots, and take some photos because of the extensive area.

-On the road or near the parking areas, there are lots of shops that you can buy the cheaper souvenirs that you can bring the home country.
+On the road or near the parking areas, there are lots of shops where you can buy the cheaper souvenirs that you can bring to your home country.
 The public facilities like public toilets, food, and drink install here.